 The Role of Human-persons in Changing Seasons

 Why do seasonal rituals?
-The same reason we clear the dead of Winter from the planting beds before we seed them: to take responsiblity for the human-person part of ecosystem and our impact on it.
+The same reason we winterize the planting beds and chop wood in Autumn: to take responsiblity for the human-person part of ecosystem and our impact on it.
 Yes, I do all kinds of rituals all the time, though the point of seasonal rituals is a bit different.

 Human-persons are part of seasonal change.

 What?
 The season won’t turn without human-person engagement?
 Not exactly.
 Sure, the season turns regardless of human-person involvement.
 Rather, season changes and all of the ecosystem knows and does their part in it.
 So should we.
 We should do the parts of seasonal human-person impact that are cleaning up debris, feeding the birds (depending on specific ecosystem needs), pruning back the dead, and tending all the plant life we ornament our yards with (which can radically offset the balance of native ecosystem).

 More than any of those, we cheerlead the ecosystem as it does its thing, because when we’re more intentionally part of it, IT can be bigger.
 It can be more enlivened with all who participate actively involved in its care and tending.
 We are family.
 We need to act like it in our supportive rituals.
 In this way we celebrate seasonal change intentionally by cheering our ecosystem’s hard work, beauty, challenges, and integrity.